 How does this pertain to the eye?

 PRN’s engineered its fish oil to target those with dry eyes.
 Although many studies have shown the benefits of omega-3 for dry eyes, there are also a number of studies that disproves the benefits of omega-3 for dry eye, most notably the recent DREAM study.
 Unfortunately, nowadays it seems that data can be manipulated to prove almost anything.
 All studies need to be met with a keen eye examining how the studies were set up, the number of data points, etc. Being a person with mild dry eyes, I wanted to see if it would work for me and how long it would take for results.
 Starting today we, the doctors and staff, will begin a trial with PRN fish oil.
-We will report back in 2 weeks, 1 month and 3 months.
+We will report back in 3 months.
 Best thing about this company is that they have a 90 day satisfaction guarantee, but you have to take the supplements for 90 days before you ask for money back.